 Sponsored content works when a brand pays you for an article, video, or social media post talking about its services or product disguised as a normal article.
 It will read like a typical article on your site, but it will be a long-read advertisement for the brand’s work.
 Make sure to disclose the partnership, though!

 4. Your Own Product

-If you have your own things to sell, like clothes, merchandise, books, services, or courses you can make money online through your audience purchasing them.
-It’s super easy to build a clothing store without spending a dime, too.
+If you have your own things to sell, like clothes, merchandise, books, services, or online courses you can make money online through your audience purchasing them.
+It’s super easy to build a website for a clothing store without spending a dime, too.
 If you go through sites like Teepublic, they will create and sell the designs you make for clothing.
 You get a small amount of the cut, while the site gets the rest.

 5. Subscription Service or Pay Wall

 Many video content creators with a YouTube channel have Patreon, where they will accept donations for their work in exchange for exclusive content.
 You could do a version of the same thing!
 Say you are a financial blog, like us!
 You could offer premium resources if someone paid a few dollars per month to keep you going.